fabrix-app/docs/en/guides/contrib-guides/create-spool.md

 ![Project structure](/assets/img/tutoYoSpool2.png)

 ### API
-As with fabrix, you can generate api files with yo  :
+As with Fabrix, you can generate api files with yo  :

 ```
 yo spool:api apiName;